Skip to content

 Binding { binding, message }Host function throws or is missing

-CapabilityDenied { binding, capability }Calling a gated binding without the required capability
+CapabilityDenied { binding, capability }Calling a gated binding (or invoking a gated export) without the required capability

 ExecutionLimit { limit }Script exceeds timeout or resource limits